Zuleikha/pharma-ai-portfolio/alphafold_target_pipeline/README.md

 | Trimethoprim     | Antibacterial    | Stable binding pose in active site |
 | Pyrimethamine    | Antiparasitic    | Clear interactions with DHFR residues |

+These docking results provide structured inputs that can later be used to train or guide machine learning models for compound prioritisation.

 # DHFR Summary